-From the start it was available in standard cab, extended cab and crew cab configurations.
-Standard cab models seat up to three on their bench seat.
+From the start, it was available in standard-cab, extended-cab and crew-cab configurations.
+Standard cabs seat up to three on their bench seat.
 Extended-cab models technically seat five, though adults won't be happy in the tiny, forward-facing jump seats.
 Crew cabs seat up to six, though the relatively narrow cab makes three-across seating quite snug for adults.

-The Colorado could be equipped with either two-wheel drive or a four-wheel-drive system with a dual-range transfer case.
+The Colorado could be equipped with either a two-wheel-drive or a four-wheel-drive system with a dual-range transfer case.
 There were also several suspension options, including the Z85 heavy-duty and Z71 off-road packages as well as the street-oriented ZQ8, which featured a lowered, performance-tuned suspension, 18-inch wheels and cosmetic modifications.

 Our reviews of the Chevrolet Colorado were lukewarm at best.
-Although this truck was capable, its cabin accommodations and overall build quality always fell short when compared to the more refined trucks from Nissan and Toyota.
+The truck was capable, but its cabin accommodations and overall build quality always fell short when compared to more refined trucks from Nissan and Toyota.
 An affordable price made it appealing to budget-minded truck buyers, but the Colorado (and its GMC Canyon twin) suffered from lackluster four- and five-cylinder engines, an abundance of cheap cabin plastics, and a general lack of refinement.